-Cardio Machines 101: Tips for Beginners
+Cardio machines 101: Tips for beginners

-Work up a sweat and blast fat at the gym
+Work up a sweat and blast fat at the gym with a cardio machine.

 Photo: 3 women on rowing machines in a gym